 Ratatouille is one of my favorite vegetarian dishes, and while it takes a bit of time to prepare it’s well worth it.
 The combination of vegetables and the rich tomato, garlic and herb flavors is complex and wonderful.
 This version will take you right to Southern France, and goes great as a side dish, or even on its own with a bit of rice or pasta.
+The one key that I really strongly suggest is cooking the vegetables separately at the beginning.
+Doing so, allows you to keep each at the right texture, as the dish stews later on.

 Ingredients for Ratatouille